Honour killing in Pakistan

 Honour killings in Pakistan are known locally as karo-kari.
-According to the Human Rights Commission of Pakistan, over 470 cases of honour killings were reported in Pakistan in 2021.
-But human rights defenders estimate that around 1,000 women are murdered in the name of honour every year.
+According to the Human Rights Commission of Pakistan, over 470 cases of honour killings were reported in Pakistan in 2021, although human rights defenders estimate that around 1,000 women are murdered in the name of honour every year.
 An honour killing is the murder of a member of a social group by other members, due to the belief the victim has brought dishonour upon the family or community.
 The death of the victim is viewed as a way to restore the reputation and honour of the family.

 It is likely that honour killing has been a practice in Pakistan for many years, and, despite recent legal reforms, it remains a common practice in Pakistan today.
 Both international and Pakistani activists and activist groups are pushing for an end to the practice, although some say that change will not truly happen unless the general public chooses to condemn the practice.